 So, why the higher certificate?
-Well there’s a straightforward answer to that and a more complicated one as well.
+Well there’s a straightforward answer to that, along with a more complicated one.

 On the straightforward front we have violence and we have naughty words.
 Lots of both.

 Anyone expecting the carefully measured and cut-away violence of the previous X movies is going to be very, very disappointed.
 The first thing that happens is a bloody, untidy fight that leaves Logan badly injured and several of his opponents in pieces.
 That’s just the start too as the rest of the movie includes:

 - Multiple instances of Logan driving his claws through people’s skulls and faces at various angles.

 - Some of those in slow motion with his victim very much seeing it coming but unable to do anything.

 - Several moments when Logan traps an opponent against a wall and punch-stabs them repeatedly in the chest.

 - At least three instances of people getting shot.
 None of them tidy, all of them messy and traumatic and none of them instant kills.